mrocklin/cmsc15200/assignments/hw6/index.md

 And produces a single `Project` or `dict` as described above.

-You should then create a in the filename of the stimulus textfile and returns a list of Project objects/dicts which you will use for the rest of the assignment.
+You should then create a function which takes in the filename of the stimulus textfile and returns a list of Project objects/dicts which you will use for the rest of the assignment.

-This function might look like the following in use
+If you choose to create a Project class then this function might look like the following in use

-    In [2]: projects = projectsFromFilename('stimulus.txt')
+    In [2]: data = loadFromFile('stimulus.txt')
-    In [3]: a_project = projects[1000]
+    In [3]: a_project = data[1000]
     In [3]: a_project.cost
     Out[3]: 1229780

     In [4]: a_project.description
     Out[4]: '67 Avenue and Happy Valley Road Intersection Improvement'

-It will be much easier to perform the requested tasks with this list of classes rather than a list of strings.
-All of your other functions should use this list of Projects as an input.
+It will be much easier to perform the requested tasks with this list of objects/dicts rather than with a list of strings.
+All of your other functions should use this list of objects/dicts as an input.

 The Different Tasks
 -------------------